wumarc/uEvents/README.md

 I created test events so we can add events that will not show for users.
 In the database, they are in "events-test".
 They also have a special marking in the admin account and have a special button to create then in the admin web form.
-If you want to see them in your normal view, add your account in the testUsers in the config.tsx file.
+If you want to see them in your normal view, add your account in the testUsersEvents in the userConfig.tsx file.